oldme/harvests/README.markdown

 ## ToDOs

-   #### maybe add chains,eg.  wait('variable.field')
+> Create more call conventions for standard node.js APIs, other common libraries (anybody want to help here?)

+> Maybe: create wrappers to accommodate with standard node.js APIs or other common libraries

+> Maybe: Implement a solution for possible stack overflow issues when dealing with 'fake' asynchronous functions that return immediately.
+Somebody needs it?
+Just ask!

-   #### detect circular dependencies!?
+> Maybe: detect circular dependencies!?
+Somebody needs it?
+Just ask!

+> Maybe: add chains,eg.  wait('variable.field').
+Somebody needs it?
+Just ask!

-   #### handle the case with multiple result calls that change the same object.
-I think promises don't handle this case, too, right?
+> Maybe: handle the case with multiple result calls that change the same object.
+I think promises don't handle this case well, too.
 How usual is this case !?

-   #### create more conventions for standard node.js APIs, other common libraries (anybody want to help here?)

-   #### maybe create wrappers to accommodate with standard node.js APIs or other common libraries